RaymanNg/3D-Wind-Field/README.md

 My graduation project

 ## How to start the application
-Just create a HTTP server for the index.html file(in the Cesium-3D-Wind folder).
+Just create a HTTP server for the index.html file in the Cesium-3D-Wind folder.

 If you have VSCode installed, I recommend to intall the "liveserver" extension.

-Besides, remember to modify the "runtimeExecutable" option in .vscode\launch.json file before starting debug in VSCode
+Besides, remember to modify the "runtimeExecutable" option in ".vscode\launch.json" file before starting debug in VSCode

 ## Rerference